Massive Helson sets: Proof of the result

-It is well-known (see, e.g., \cite[Chap.
-4]{Kahane}), that a compact set $E$ is a Helson set if and only if every $\mu \in M(E)$ satisfies where $C > 0$ is independent of $\mu$.
-Note, that it is sufficient to verify this condition for real-valued measures.
+Throughout this paper, we use the following notation: $C(E)$ is the space of continuous functions on a compact set $E \subset \mathbb T^d$ with the usual sup-norm, $M(E)$ is the space of measures supported by $E$ with the norm The Fourier coefficients of a measure $\mu$ are defined by It is well-known (see, e.g., \cite{Graham}), that a compact set $E$ is a Helson set if and only if every $\mu \in M(E)$ satisfies where $C > 0$ is independent of $\mu$.
+Note that it is sufficient to verify this condition for real-valued measures.